csula/cs3220-spring-2018/notes/javascript.md

 }
 ```

+> There is a trend of moving the rendering from the innerHTML to Virtual DOM like
+> using React as rendering engine.
+In our plain old JavaScript use case, we can
+> simply use the innerHTML to replace the rendering.

 ## State management

 State management is quite a big problem in the front end application as soon as